At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Methodology

-Transit detection uses TLS \citep{Hippke2019} with quadratic limb-darkening coefficients computed for the TESS bandpass from \citet{Claret2017}.
-Key parameters: period range $0.5 < P < \min(0.7B, 100)$~days; detection threshold SDE$_{\rm eff} \geq 7.0$; iterative search for up to 6 planets per system.
-The effective SDE is computed as SDE$_{\rm eff}$ = SDE$_{\rm TLS}$~$/\sqrt{\beta_{\rm rn}}$, where SDE$_{\rm TLS}$ is the raw output of the \texttt{transitleastsquares} library and $\beta_{\rm rn} = (\sigma_{\rm binned}/\sigma_{\rm white})^2 \geq 1$ is the red-noise variance ratio of \citet{Pont2006} that accounts for time-correlated noise.
+Transit detections use TLS \citep{Hippke2019} with quadratic limb-darkening coefficients computed for the TESS bandpass from \citet{Claret2017}.
+Key parameters: period range $0.5 < P < \min(0.7B, 100)$~days, with a detection threshold of SDE$_{\rm eff} \geq 7.0$ and an iterative search for up to six planets per system.
+The effective SDE is computed as SDE$_{\rm eff}$=SDE$_{\rm TLS}$~$/\sqrt{\beta_{\rm rn}}$, where SDE$_{\rm TLS}$ is the raw output of the \texttt{transitleastsquares} library and $\beta_{\rm rn}=(\sigma_{\rm binned}/\sigma_{\rm white})^2 \geq 1$ is the red-noise variance ratio of \citet{Pont2006} that accounts for time-correlated noise.
 This penalization is applied as a custom post-processing step to the standard TLS output.
 All subsequent SDE values in this paper refer to SDE$_{\rm eff}$.

-For long baselines ($B > 500$~d), a two-phase ``Scout/Sniper'' strategy reduces computation by a factor scaling with $N_{\rm raw}/N_{\rm bin}$ (typically 2--5$\times$ for the survey baselines): Scout phase bins the lightcurve (reducing $N$ by ${\sim}5\times$) and searches over the full period grid with a relaxed threshold (SDE~$\geq 4.5$); Sniper phase refines only the Scout detections on unbinned data within $\pm 10\%$ of Scout periods.
-The speedup scales with $N_{\rm raw}/N_{\rm bin}$, since TLS computation is $\mathcal{O}(N \times M)$ where $M$ is the period grid size.
+For long baselines ($B > 500$~d), a two-phase Scout+Sniper strategy reduces computation by a factor scaling with $N_{\rm raw}/N_{\rm bin}$ (typically 2--5$\times$ for the survey baselines): Scout phase bins the light curve (reducing $N$ by ${\sim}5\times$) and searches over the full period grid with a relaxed threshold (SDE~$\geq 4.5$); Sniper phase refines only the Scout detections on unbinned data within $\pm 10\%$ of Scout periods.
+The Scout threshold of 4.5 was set empirically so that all 16 known planets of the validation sample (Sect.~\ref{sec:validation}) could be recovered between the Scout and Sniper phases.
+The $\sim$2.5-SDE margin below the SDE~$\geq 7$ detection requirement accommodates the S/N loss incurred by binning; marginal losses on targets outside the validation sample remain possible and are discussed in Sect.~\ref{sec:limitations}.
+The speedup scales with $N_{\rm raw}/N_{\rm bin}$, since TLS computation is $\mathcal{O}(N \times M)$, where $M$ is the period grid size.

-\subsubsection{Harmonic Correction}
+\subsubsection{Harmonic correction}

-Harmonic aliasing occurs when TLS detects $2P$ or $3P$ instead of the true period $P$.
-Three evidence modes address this, each targeting a distinct aliasing signature:
+Harmonic aliasing occurs when TLS detects $2P$ or $3P$ instead of the true period, $P$.
+Three evidence modes address this event, each targeting a distinct aliasing signature: